Centrora/centroradocs/centrora-firewall-rules.rst

 * Checks Basic Javascript Injection

 JavaScript injection is a nifty little technique that allows you to alter a sites contents without actually leaving the site.
-This can be very useful when say, you need to spoof the server by editing some form options.
+This can be very useful when to say, you need to spoof the server by editing some form options.
 This includes I. Injection Basics, II.
 Cookie Editing and III.
 Form Editing

 * Checks Basic Database SQL Injection